 - Specify the tasks that need to happen for the project to be deemed a success;

-- From past experience, allocate the necessary amount of time to complete each task and also add in a buffer to accommodate any changes that may be required;
+- From past experience, allocate the necessary amount of time to complete each task and also add a buffer to accommodate any changes that may be required;

 - Have each member track the time used for each task.

 We use Accelo to execute this part of the process.
-Accelo has a simple user interface that visualizes tasks and their completion rates, task owners and how much capacity they have (how much time they have free or dedicated to other work).
-This reinforces the even-spread of work and elusion of bottlenecks.
+Accelo has a simple user interface that visualises tasks and their completion rates, task owners and how much capacity they have (how much time they have free or dedicated to other work).
+This reinforces the even-spread of work and the elusion of bottlenecks.

 Communication has to be the one factor that causes debate amongst those who are pro-telecommuting and those who are against it.
 It is naturally easier to communicate and convey emotion face-to-face than it is over text.
 However, with "pre-established “rules of engagement” in place, the process becomes easier.